mmmarinho/ROS2_Tutorial/docs/source/installation.rst

 Namely:

-- software-properties-common_ to help add the ROS2 packages to :code:`apt` from the terminal.
+- software-properties-common_ to help add the ROS2 packages to :program:`apt` from the terminal.
 - curl_ to help downloading installation/configuration files from the terminal.
 - terminator_ ROS uses plenty of terminals, so this helps keep one's sanity intact by enabling the management of several terminals in a single window.
 Despite what some might say, this particular terminator has no interest whatsoever in Sarah Connor.
 - git_ that trendy source control program everyone mentions in their CV.
 You might be interested in knowing why it's called :code:`git`.